 With experimental methods, researchers have more control over confounding variables and can establish cause and effect relationships.
 There are three primary types of experimental design: Pre-experimental research design, True experimental research design and Quasi-experimental design.

 "In pre-experimental designs, either a single group of participants or multiple groups are observed after some intervention or treatment presumed to cause change.
 Although they do follow some basic steps used in experiments, pre-experimental designs either fail to include a pretest, a control or comparison group, or both; in addition, no randomization procedures are used to control for extraneous variables.
 Thus, they are considered “pre-,” indicating they are preparatory or prerequisite to true experimental designs.
 Pre-experimental designs represent the simplest form of research designs.
 Together with quasi-experimental designs and true experimental (also called randomized experimental) designs, they make the three basic categories of designs with an intervention.
-Each contains subdesigns with specific strengths and weaknesses" (Encyclopedia of research design, ebook).
+Each contains subdesigns with specific strengths and weaknesses" (Encyclopedia of research design).

 Qualitative Research is primarily exploratory research into 'how' and 'why' things occur, interpreting events and describing actions.
 It gathers data about lived experiences, emotions or behaviors, and the meanings (reasons/opinions/motivations) individuals attach to them.
 Qualitative methods assists in enabling researchers to gain a better understanding of complex concepts, social interactions or cultural phenomena; and can help develop ideas for potential quantitative (numerical) research.